 The Ban Chiang excavations revealed a society with distinct differences from the “Bronze Age” society most archaeologists expected.

 Production in a rural non-hierarchical society: When bronze artifacts were first excavated at Ban Chiang in the mid-1970s, the prevalent “Bronze Age” paradigm was that only socially-stratified societies had the capability to make objects with this alloy.
-However, Ban Chiang proved to be an unexpected example of a non-urban, non-stratified society that adopted sophisticated early bronze-making technology.
+However, Ban Chiang proved to be an unexpected example of a non-urban, relatively unstratified society that adopted sophisticated early bronze-making technology.
 And, in the four decades since Ban Chiang bronze was unearthed, archaeologists have discovered similar societies—in Southeast Asia as well as globally—that also produced well-crafted bronze.

 Photo caption: BCES 762/2834 is a bronze spear point found next to the body of a 25-30 year-old male (BCES Burial 76) who was buried in a flexed position (the knees were drawn up against the chest of the individual).
 Evidence suggests the spear point was a “killed” grave good—bent before burial so it was no longer usable for piercing.
 Early Period (2100-900 B.C.).